mathbunnyru/clio/CONTRIBUTING.md

 ### Formatting

-Code must conform to `clang-format` version 19, unless the result would be unreasonably difficult to read or maintain.
+Code must conform to `clang-format`, unless the result would be unreasonably difficult to read or maintain.
-In most cases the pre-commit hook will take care of formatting and will fix any issues automatically.
+In most cases the `pre-commit` hook will take care of formatting and will fix any issues automatically.
-To manually format your code, use `clang-format -i <your changed files>` for C++ files and `cmake-format -i <your changed files>` for CMake files.
+To manually format your code, use `pre-commit run clang-format --files <your changed files>` for C++ files and `pre-commit run clang-format --files <your changed files>` for CMake files.

 ### Documentation